 This procedure involves immersing rodents in a tank of water from which they cannot escape.
 After a few minutes, the animals stop swimming and adopt a posture ('immobility'), which enables them to float with their noses held above the surface of the water.
-All established antidepressant drugs increase the latency to adopt this immobile posture30 and this test has been used as a predictive screen for antidepressants for over 40 years.
-It is striking that even S(+)-ketamine, which is a stereoisomer of the anaesthetic, ketamine, reduces immobility in the FST31 and was given FDA approval, in 2019, as a lead compound for a completely new class of fast-acting antidepressants.
+All established antidepressant drugs increase the latency to adopt this immobile posture (e.g.,30) and this test has been used as a predictive screen for antidepressants for over 40 years.
+It is striking that even S(+)-ketamine, which is a stereoisomer of the anaesthetic, ketamine, reduces immobility in the FST 31 and was given FDA approval, in 2019, as a lead compound for a completely new class of fast-acting antidepressants.

 One criticism of the FST points to evidence that many factors can affect immobility when the animals are tested in a drug-free state.
-It is inferred that the FST must be intrinsically unreliable because the variables that affect an animal's baseline behaviour in this test will vary in different laboratories.^{32,33} However, the fact that all established antidepressants reduced immobility in this test, despite this baseline variability, actually strengthens, rather than undermines, its value as a high-throughput predictive screen for therapeutic efficacy in humans: that is, the antidepressant 'signal' still shows up above the 'baseline noise.'
+It is inferred that the FST must be intrinsically unreliable because the variables that affect animals' baseline behaviour in this test will vary in different laboratories (e.g.,^{32,33}).
+However, the fact that all established antidepressants reduced immobility in this test, despite this baseline variability, actually strengthens, rather than undermines, its value as a fast throughput predictive screen for therapeutic efficacy in humans: i.e., the antidepressant 'signal still shows up above the baseline 'noise'.

-Obviously, we cannot know how many compounds that would have made effective antidepressants returned a false-negative result in the FST, and so were not developed for the clinic.
-On the flip-side, the possibility that there are true false positives (i.e. drugs that reduce immobility in the test but do not translate to effective antidepressants in the clinic) cannot be ruled out either, but strident criticisms of the FST have focused on specific examples.
-These need to be addressed because there are many reasons why a compound that looked promising in the FST might not reach the clinic.
-A verdict of a false-positive result in the FST might not be as clear-cut as is often claimed.
-Some straightforward issues that could be associated with an outcome that is apparently a false positive are outlined below:
+Obviously, we cannot know how many compounds that would have made effective antidepressants returned a false negative result in the FST and so were not developed for the clinic.
+On the flip-side, the possibility that there are true false positives (i.e., drugs that reduce immobility in this test but do not appear as antidepressants in the clinic) cannot be ruled out either, but the strident criticisms of the FST have focused on specific examples.
+These need to be addressed because there are many reasons why a compound that looked promising in the FST might not reach the clinic and a verdict of a false positive finding in the FST might not be as clearcut as is often claimed.

-- In the test for efficacy in Phase III clinical trials, the estimation of the optimal dose in humans, which is informed by anisotropic estimates from animal studies, might have been incorrect: that is, a different dose might have turned out to be efficacious.34 - The drug might not have met safety requirements, or it had undesirable side-effects: that is, its development stumbled after Phase I or Phase II, and efficacy was never tested in the clinic. - The drug simply turned out to be highly effective at treating a different disorder with a more promising market niche.
-For example, sibutramine was marketed as an anti-obesity agent instead of an antidepressant, and amoxapine was renamed atomoxetine and is now used to treat attention deficit hyperactivity disorder (ADHD).
+First, the estimation of the optimal dose in humans used to test for efficacy in Phase III clinical trials, informed by anisotropic estimates from animal studies, might have been incorrect: a higher dose might have turned out to be efficacious (e.g.,34).
+Secondly, the drug might not have met safety requirements, or it had undesirable side-effects: i.e., its development stumbled after Phase I or Phase II and efficacy was never tested in the clinic.
+Thirdly, the drug simply turned out to be highly effective at treating a different disorder with a more promising market niche: e.g., sibutramine, marketed as an anti-obesity agent instead, and amoxapine, which was renamed atomoxetine and is now used to treat Attention Deficit Hyperactivity Disorder.

-A specific group of compounds that has been highlighted as producing false-positive results in the FST include antihistamines.
+A specific group of compounds that has been highlighted as producing a false positive result in the FST include antihistamines.
 This is a particularly interesting example because many antidepressant drugs are ligands for histamine receptors.
-In fact, an entire class of antidepressants, known as 'tricyclics', are molecular derivatives of the prototypical antihistamine, promazine, and are antagonists of H1 receptors.
-It is possible that antihistamines would make useful antidepressants, were it not for the problem that H1 receptor antagonists are highly sedative if they reach the brain, as anyone who suffers from hay fever will testify.
-Indeed, drugs that selectively target other types of histamine receptors are currently being investigated for their potential as antidepressants.
+In fact, an entire class of antidepressants, known as 'tricyclics', are molecular derivatives of the prototypical antihistamine, promazine and are antagonists of H1 receptors.
+It is possible that antihistamines would have useful antidepressant effects in humans, were it not for the problem that H1 receptor antagonists are highly sedative if they reach the brain, as anyone who suffers from hay fever will testify.
+Indeed, drugs that selectively target other types of histamine receptors are currently being investigated for their potential as antidepressants